• Play the sound file

 01 — Intro.
 And Radio Derb is on the air!
 This is your hebetudinally genial host John Derbyshire with all the week's news, making the case for a weekend sunk in hopeless despair or alcoholic coma.

-02 — Iowa debate.
-Yes, those orderly democratic processes were on display at Iowa State University on Thursday, when eight of the Republican contenders for next year's presidential nomination submitted themselves to two hours of questioning by a panel of four, two Fox News anchors and two reporters from the Washington Examiner, a mainstream-Republican freesheet for the ever-swelling population of our imperial capital.
+02 — GOP candidates' debate in Iowa.
+Yes, those orderly democratic processes were on display at Iowa State University on Thursday, when eight of the Republican contenders for next year's Presidential nomination submitted themselves to two hours of questioning by a panel of four, two Fox News anchors and two reporters from the Washington Examiner, a mainstream-Republican freesheet for the ever-swelling population of our imperial capital.

 Herman Cain is plainly a decent guy and a capable businessman; but you need something more than that to get a vanity campaign up into the stratosphere of political reality.
 I'm not sure what that something is, but I am sure Cain doesn't have it.